hth313/boost41/doc/introduction.rst

 have been tested and are believed to work, however, the module is incomplete in that more functions are planned to be included.

+Note that XROM number assignment may change in the future.
+This is because a lot of functions are planned and they are not implemented yet.
+As banks are not equal, there may be a need to move functions around in order to make everything fit and that may have effects on XROM versus secondary XXROM function allocation.
+The initial decision on whether a function is primary or secondary may also need to be reconsidered due to available empty XROM slots, or lack of it.

 .. index:: buffer, I/O buffer, XROM number

 Resource requirements